Kuangcp/GoBase/toolbox/Readme.md

 | hosts-group | switch Hosts by group            |
 | recycle-bin | recycle bin for file or dir
 | kwebdav     | quick create web dav for any dir
 | dev-proxy   | proxy for http and https
+| netscan     | scan host all port
 | lunarcal    | lunar cal
 | web-socket  | web-socket client and server